Sunday of Week 14 of Ordinary Time (Year A)

 There is a similar example from the life of Paul.
 He had some kind of (physical?) ailment which was a source of great distress to him.
 He felt that it was a serious hindrance to his work of proclaiming the Gospel.
 He says:

-Three times I begged the Lord about this, that it should leave me.
+Three times I appealed to the Lord about this, that it would leave me… (2 Cor 12:8)

 And, he says, God answered his prayer, but again not in the way he had asked.
 He was told:

-My grace is sufficient for you, for my power is made perfect in your weakness.
+My grace is sufficient for you, for power is made perfect in weakness.
+(2 Cor 12:9)

 His ailment, far from being an obstruction to preaching the Gospel, in fact made the power of Christ more visible.
 From then on, Paul, far from wanting his problem to be removed, says:

 And Paul found peace.
-He had learnt, as we need to do, that “God writes straight with crooked lines”.
+To paraphrase Ecclesiastes (7:13), he had learnt, as we need to do, that ‘God writes straight with crooked lines.’

 Sharing the yoke